MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/delete-exchange-online-transcripts.md

 **APPLIES TO:** ✔️Meetings ✔️Webinars ✔️Town halls

-In Microsoft Teams, the current storage location of meeting transcript files is in Exchange Online Transcript (EXO Transcript) or substrate transcript.
-EXO Transcript will be deprecated in 2024.
+In Microsoft Teams, the current storage location of meeting transcript files is known as Exchange Online transcript (EXO transcript) or substrate transcript.
+EXO transcript will be deprecated in 2024.
 The new storage location will be OneDrive for Business (ODB).

-This article describes how to delete the meeting transcript files in Exchange Online.
+This article describes how to delete the meeting transcript files in Exchange Online and OneDrive.

 ## Delete EXO transcript files using XML